aws/aws-iot-device-sdk-swift/Samples/iOS/X509Connect/README.md

 ![image](./iOSAppScreenshot.png)

+4. Test the operation:

-4. Click "Setup Client and Start" to start connection
+* Click "Setup Client and Start" to start a connection session.
+* Click "Publish A Message" to send a publish message.
+* Click "Stop Connection" to stop a connection session.

 ## Trouble Shoot
 ### Enable logging in samples